GSA/Section508.gov/_posts/2018-09-25-blog-2018-interagency-accessibility-forum.md

 title: '2018 Interagency Accessibility Forum'
 created: 1537886593
 tags: Announcements Events
-description: September 25, 2018 - Federal employees (and contractors with a government email address) are invited to participate in the 2018 Interagency Accessibility Forum (IAAF) on Tuesday, October 9, 2018, in Washington, DC.
+description: Federal employees (and contractors with a government email address) are invited to participate in the 2018 Interagency Accessibility Forum (IAAF) on Tuesday, October 9, 2018, in Washington, DC.
 ---

 <p dir="ltr">